Article Updated October 4, 2019 – 4 Elements of Great Short Stories Updated

 I don’t like to define this element as Conflict because that almost demands there be some confrontation or altercation.
 Tension, to me, is more accurate because there need not be any resolution or winner in the story.

-I find that most of my stories start with a point of tension and develop from there.
+Most of my stories start with a point of tension and develop from there.
 From the earliest idea to the completed story, the one constant is the tension that drives the action.

 Bringing the Pieces together